calebchase/COP4520-HW2/README.md

 1. The guests do not need to enter the queue right away
 2. The guests in the queue enter the room as soon as they can
 3. The guests do not need to leave the room right away
-4. The guests will wait and then enter the queue until the user terminates the program
+4. The guests will wait and then re-enter the queue until the user terminates the program
-5. A guest my only occupy one position in the queue at a time
+5. A guest may only occupy one position in the queue at a time

 ### Algorithm Implemented
 I chose to implement algorithm 3: "The third strategy would allow the quests to line in a queue.
 Every guest exiting the room was responsible to notify the guest standing in front of the queue that the showroom is available.
 Guests were allowed to queue multiple times"